1. Psychoactive Plants in Pre-Columbian Mexico

 Ceremonical ground tobacco

-The breadth of this pharmacopeia demonstrates sophisticated ethnobotanical knowledge, far exceeding a focus on just one or two substances.
-These plants and fungi were not merely intoxicants but tools employed within specific cultural frameworks for profound purposes.
-Rituals involving these substances aimed to induce altered states of consciousness for healing physical and spiritual ailments, facilitating communication with ancestors and deities, divining the future or misfortune's cause, gaining wisdom, and strengthening social bonds.[^1]
+The wide range of this medicine cabinet shows sophisticated knowledge of plants from different cultures, going way beyond just focusing on one or two things.
+These plants and fungi weren't just things to get high on; they were tools used within specific cultural systems for meaningful purposes.
+Rituals involving these substances were meant to create altered states of consciousness for healing physical and spiritual sickness, helping people talk to ancestors and gods, figuring out the future or the cause of bad luck, getting wisdom, and building social ties.

-Practices varied, including group ceremonies, ritual enemas (sometimes combined with other substances), and solitary shamanic journeys where the healer acted as a mediator between worlds.[^1] The Aztecs had specialized priests (tlamacazqui) and healers (ticitl) who utilized these tools.[^3] Some rituals involved fasting beforehand; others incorporated psychoactive substances to mitigate pain during self-sacrifice or prepare victims for ritual sacrifice.[^3] The plants themselves were often personified or seen as divine embodiments, their effects interpreted as gods' or spirits' voices.[^3] This deep integration into religion, medicine, art, and social structure underscores their fundamental importance, a significance rooted in millennia of continuous use and knowledge transmission.[^1]
+Practices were different, including group ceremonies, ritual enemas (sometimes combined with other substances), and solo shamanic journeys where the healer acted as a go-between between worlds.
+The Aztecs had specialized priests (tlamacazqui) and healers (ticitl) who used these tools.
+Some rituals required fasting beforehand; others included psychoactive substances to lessen pain during self-sacrifice or to prepare people for ritual sacrifice.
+The plants themselves were often seen as having personalities or as divine beings, and their effects were interpreted as voices from gods or spirits.
+This deep connection to religion, medicine, art, and social life shows how fundamental they were, a significance built up over thousands of years of continuous use and passing down knowledge.

 Ancient Zapotec mushroom ceremony